DKarandikar/euler/README.md

 # euler
-Solving some Euler problems to learn Ruby
+Solving some Euler problems to learn a bit of Ruby